-- A. Contractor shall completely prepare buildings and campus for operations, including demolition and removal of existing portions of structures, and furnish labor and materials and perform work for Fargo VA Health Care System - EHRM Infrastructure Upgrades - 437-21-205 as required by drawings and specifications. - B. Visits to the site by Bidders through Contracting Officer only.
-Only one organized site visit shall be conducted per FAR 52.236-27 Alternate I. - C. Offices of Bancroft Architects and Engineers as Architect-Engineers, will render certain technical services during construction.
+- A. Contractor shall completely prepare buildings and campus for operations, including demolition and removal of existing portions of structures, and furnish labor and materials and perform work for Fargo VA Health Care System EHRM Infrastructure Upgrades, Tier 2 437-21-210 as required by drawings and specifications. - B. Visits to the site by Bidders through Contracting Officer only.
+Only one organized site visit shall be conducted per FAR 52.236-27 Alternate I. - C. The office of Bancroft Architects and Engineers, as Architect-Engineers, will render certain technical services during construction.
 Such services shall be considered as advisory to the Government and shall not be construed as expressing or implying a contractual act of the Government without affirmations by Contracting Officer or their duly authorized representative. - D. Before placement and installation of work subject to tests by testing laboratory retained by General Contractor and approved by VA, the Contractor shall notify the COR in sufficient time to enable personnel to be present at the site in time for witnessing taking and testing of specimens and field inspection.
-Such prior notice shall be not less than seven workdays unless otherwise designated by the COR. - E. All employees of general contractor and subcontractors shall comply with VA security management program. - F. The Key Personnel assigned by the contractor for the performance of work on this contract shall be acceptable to VA in terms of personal and professional conduct and technical knowledge.
-Should the assignment to this contract of any person by the contractor be deemed to conflict with the interests of VA, or in the event performance is deemed to be unsatisfactory at any time during the life of the
+Such prior notice shall be not less than seven workdays unless otherwise designated by the COR. - E. All employees of general contractor and subcontractors shall comply with VA security management program.